 Support Groups

 Here’s one more tip for finding doctors who specialize in fibromyalgia: ask other people living with fibro.
-Support groups can offer compassionate listening, practical suggestions for living with the condition, and a welcoming community of people who understand what you’re going through.
+Fibromyalgia support groups can offer compassionate listening, practical suggestions for living with the condition, and a welcoming community of people who understand what you’re going through.
 They can also be a great source of recommendations when it comes to rheumatologists, pain management specialists, neurologists, and other healthcare providers, as well as primary care physicians in your area who are knowledgeable about diagnosing and treating fibromyalgia.

 Some medical centers host in-person fibromyalgia support groups or classes.
 Other people attending these groups can be an excellent source of referrals.
 If you’d like to explore this possibility, ask your primary care provider what groups or classes are available to you.
-You could also join an online support community such as Support Fibromyalgia Network, which offers an active discussion group on Facebook as well as a list of fibromyalgia resources.
+You could also join an online support community such as Life with Fibro or Support Fibromyalgia Network, which offers an active discussion group on Facebook as well as a list of fibromyalgia resources.
 The National Fibromyalgia Association also maintains a member-contributed list of fibromyalgia doctors in each state.

 Unfortunately, some healthcare providers minimize the severity of fibromyalgia symptoms.
 Some doctors don’t listen compassionately, and not every doctor is up-to-date about what causes fibromyalgia or how to treat it effectively.
 The good news is that there are plenty of excellent doctors out there, and there are new options for accessing care, like telemedicine.
 With time and intention, you can put together a care team that’s committed to helping you live your best life.